rm511130/Concourse-Workshop/README.md

 source <(fly completion --shell bash)
 ```

-- Now start by only typing the following `fly -t` ... and then click once on the `TAB` key.
-Did you see what happened?
+- Now start by only typing `fly -t` ... and then click once on the `TAB` key.
 Now double-click on the `TAB` key.

 - Now let's create a `lab01.yml` file that will define you very 1st Concourse [Task](https://concourse-ci.org/tasks.html).
 Please execute the following command: